Preservation theorems for Tarski's relation algebra: Preliminaries

-\paragraph{Terms, term definable, finitely generated} Fix a binary relation algebra $\mathbb{A}=\BRA(\mathcal{O})$.
-By an $n$-ary \emph{term} of $\mathbb{A}$ we mean an expression built up from relation symbols $R_1, \ldots, R_n$ using operations from $\mathcal{O}$.
+\paragraph{Terms, term definable, finitely generated} Let $\mathbb{A}=\BRA(\mathcal{O})$ be a binary relation algebra, and fix some countable infinite set of binary relation symbols $R_1, R_2, \ldots$ By an $n$-ary \emph{term} of $\mathbb{A}$ we mean a syntactic expression built up from the relation symbols $R_1, \ldots, R_n$ using the operations in $\mathcal{O}$ as function symbols.
+For instance, $R_1\cup R_1^\smile$ is an example of a 1-ary \TRA-term.
 We denote by $O_t$ the $n$-ary operation on binary relations defined by the term $t$.
-We say that two $m$-ary terms $t$ and $t'$ are \emph{equivalent (in the finite)} if, for all (finite) structures $A=(\dom(A),R_1^A,\ldots, R_n^A)$, $O_t(A)=O_{t'}(A)$.
+We say that two $n$-ary terms $t$ and $t'$ are \emph{equivalent (in the finite)} if, for all (finite) structures $A=(\dom(A),R_1^A,\ldots, R_n^A)$, $O_t(A)=O_{t'}(A)$.
 We say that an operation on binary relations is \emph{term definable (in the finite)} in $\mathbb{A}$ if there is a term of $\mathbb{A}$ that defines it (over finite structures).
 Note that, if $\mathcal{O}$ consists of \FO-definable operations, then every term of $\BRA(\mathcal{O})$ defines an \FO-definable operation.
 In fact, if every operation in $\mathcal{O}$ is $\FO^k$-definable (for some $k\geq 2$) then every $\BRA(\mathcal{O})$-term also defines an $\FO^k$-definable operation.
 The same applies in the finite.

 We say that a binary relation algebra $\BRA(\mathcal{O})$ is \emph{finitely generated} if there is a finite subset $\mathcal{O}'\subseteq \mathcal{O}$, such that every operation in $\mathcal{O}$ is term definable in $\BRA(\mathcal{O}')$.